VectorOfChange/XoulAIExportDataConverter/README.md

 7. Run the app:

         streamlit run app/main.py
-8. Your browser should automatically open a new tab and load the app.
+8. Your browser should automatically open a new tab and load the application.
 If it doesn't, browse to the address shown in the terminal.